technology-toolbox/website/content/blog/jjameson/2011/04/27/web-standards-design-with-sharepoint-part-5-a-k-a-rendering-semantic-html-using-the-xsltlistviewwebpart.md

 ---
-title: "Web Standards Design with SharePoint, Part 5 (a.k.a.
-Rendering Semantic HTML Using the XsltListViewWebPart)"
+title: Web Standards Design with SharePoint, Part 5 (a.k.a.
+Rendering Semantic HTML Using the XsltListViewWebPart)
 date: 2011-04-27T07:33:00-06:00
 excerpt:
   "In part 4 of this series , I provided a sample SharePoint Server 2010